nanomsg/nng/docs/ref/tran/udp.md

-This transport uses URIs using the scheme {{i:`udp://`}}, followed by an IP address or hostname, followed by a colon and finally a TCP {{i:port number}}.
+This transport uses URIs using the scheme {{i:`udp://`}}, followed by an IP address or hostname, followed by a colon and finally a UDP {{i:port number}}.
-For example, to contact port 80 on the localhost either of the following URIs could be used: `udp://127.0.0.1:80` or `udp://localhost:80`.
+For example, to contact port 8001 on the localhost either of the following URIs could be used: `udp://127.0.0.1:8001` or `udp://localhost:8001`.

 A URI may be restricted to IPv6 using the scheme `udp6://`, and may be restricted to IPv4 using the scheme `udp4://`.